Martysh12/votecounterer/README.md

 DISCORD_TOKEN={your Discord bot token}
 YOUTUBE_API_KEY={your YouTube API key}
 ```
 2. That's it!
-Launch the bot with `poehttps://python-poetry.org/try run python -m votecounterer`
+Launch the bot with `poetry run python -m votecounterer`

 ## Contributing
 1. Fork the repository